bikinon/CF2DXF/README.md

 TG 23/11/2019

 Directory conversion and CF2out.lsp added 10/12/2023.
-Obviously CF2out.lsp needs to t=be run from within AutoCAD or a similar CAD program.
+Obviously CF2out.lsp needs to be run from within AutoCAD or a similar CAD program.